nandorojo/swr-react-native/README.md

 The migration to the new middleware API is pretty straightforward and is recommended.
 We still maintain backward-compatible APIs such as `useSWRNative` and `useSWRNativeRevalidate` for ease of migration, but those previous APIs do not support `refreshInterval` option and are not recommended.

+**If you plan to combine useSWRNative / useSWRNativeRevalidate and the new middleware instead of fully migrating to the new middleware API, you need to be aware of the potential double-calling issue.
+Please refer to [this comment](https://github.com/nandorojo/swr-react-native/pull/25#issuecomment-1420728115) for more information.**

 ### Usage with SWR v1

 ```sh